bbauska/JS-Definitive/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>3.2 Numbers</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>JavaScript’s primary numeric type, Number, is used to represent integers and to
+<p>JavaScript’s primary numeric type, Number, is used to represent integers and to approximate
-approximate real numbers.
-JavaScript represents numbers using the 64-bit floating- point format defined by the IEEE 754 standard,1 which means it can represent num‐ bers as large as ±1.7976931348623157 × 10308 and as small as ±5 × 10−324.</p>
+real numbers.
+JavaScript represents numbers using the 64-bit floating-point format defined by the IEEE 754 standard,1 which means it can represent numbers as large as ±1.7976931348623157 × 10308 and as small as ±5 × 10−324.</p>

 <p>The JavaScript number format allows you to exactly represent all integers between
 −9,007,199,254,740,992 (−253) and 9,007,199,254,740,992 (253), inclusive.
-If you use
+If you use integer
-integer values larger than this, you may lose precision in the trailing digits.
+values larger than this, you may lose precision in the trailing digits.
 Note, however, that certain operations in JavaScript (such as array indexing and the bitwise operators described in Chapter 4) are performed with 32-bit integers.</p>

 <p>When a number appears directly in a JavaScript program, it’s called a numeric literal.
+JavaScript
-JavaScript supports numeric literals in several formats, as described in the following sections.
+supports numeric literals in several formats, as described in the following sections.
 Note that any numeric literal can be preceded by a minus sign (-) to make the number negative.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>3.2.1 Integer Literals</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->